Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Introduction

 In response to the growing threat of audio deepfakes, an expanding body of research~\cite{tak2021endrawnet,lavrentyeva2019stc,jung2022aasist,tak2021end,wang2021investigating,tak2022automatic,kawa2023improved} has focused on developing audio deepfake detection models capable of distinguishing synthetic from real speech.
 While these models have shown strong performance in controlled settings, they often fail to generalize beyond the specific TTS systems or data distributions on which they were trained~\cite{muller2022does,li2024sonar}.
-A key challenge for real-world deployment, where audio is frequently subjected to diverse and variable perturbations that challenge their reliability.
+A key challenge for real-world deployment is robustness.
+In practice, audio is frequently degraded by various perturbations that can compromise detector reliability.
 Common acoustic corruptions, such as Gaussian noise and environmental background noise (e.g., street sounds, chatter, or wind) continue to pose unresolved challenges.
-Additionally, audio signals often undergo intentional or unintentional modifications to their characteristics during transmission, editing, or playback.
-For example, standard audio processing techniques like low-pass and high-pass filtering, commonly applied in audio processing to enhance clarity or suppress unwanted frequencies, can inadvertently distort critical features of the signal.
-Similarly, pitch-shifting and time-stretching are widely used in media production and audio personalization to modify the frequency or timing of the audio, creating additional challenges for detection models in practical settings.
+Moreover, audio signals often undergo intentional or unintentional modifications during transmission, editing, or playback.
+For example, standard audio processing techniques like low-pass and high-pass filtering, intended to improve clarity or suppress unwanted frequencies, can unintentionally distort features essential for detection.
+Likewise, pitch-shifting and time-stretching are widely used in media production and audio personalization by modifying the frequency or timing of the audio, further complicating the task.
 Furthermore, streaming media has surged in global internet usage, with audio and video accounting for approximately 82\% of internet traffic in 2021~\cite{cisco2021global}.
-To manage growing traffic, audio compression techniques like MP3 and Opus~\cite{valin2012definition} are frequently utilized, alongside emerging neural audio codecs~\cite{zeghidour2021soundstream,defossez2022high,wu2023audiodec,ju2024naturalspeech,kumar2024high}, which introduce additional distortions that can hinder detection accuracy.
+To manage growing traffic, audio compression techniques like MP3 and Opus~\cite{valin2012definition} are frequently utilized, along with emerging neural codecs~\cite{zeghidour2021soundstream,defossez2022high,wu2023audiodec,ju2024naturalspeech,kumar2024high}, which introduce additional distortions that can hinder detection accuracy.
 However, there remains a lack of systematic evaluation of deepfake detectors under real-world audio corruptions.
 Understanding how these detectors perform under audio corruption is essential for assessing their limitations and determining their readiness for deployment in practical, high-stakes environments.